SilentAssassinMa/Sudoku-Solver/README.md

-#Sudoku-Solver
+# Sudoku-Solver

-This is a sudoku solver with two methods, the backtracking and simulated-annealing method.
+This is a sudoku solver with two methods, backtracking and simulated-annealing method.

-###Usage
+### Usage

 You can simply download the files, and use GNU make, then use the command :